jmcnamara/xlsxwriter.lua/README.md

 ## The xlsxwriter module

-Xlsxwriter is a Lua  module that can be used to write text, numbers and formulas to multiple worksheets in an Excel 2007+ XLSX file.
+Xlsxwriter is a Lua  module that can be used to write text, numbers, formulas and hyperlinks to multiple worksheets in an Excel 2007+ XLSX file.
 It supports features such as:

 * 100% compatible Excel XLSX files.